-Or, go with the optional continuously variable (CVT) automatic.
+Or, go with the continuously variable (CVT) automatic.

-Fuel economy is pretty good, too: 24 city, 32 highway with the CVT (which is more efficient than the six-speed manual; mileage in that case droops a bit to 22 city, 29 highway).
+Mileage is 26 city, 32 highway with the CVT — which is more efficient than the six-speed manual; mileage in that case drops a bit to 22 city, 28 highway.
 The Honda CR-V does slightly better — 27 city, 34 highway — but the Fun Factor is decidedly lower.
 And the FWD/base-engined Ford Escape does slightly worse: 22 city, 31 highway (same numbers for the base-engined/FWD Cherokee).

 The Forester ‘s optional engine is a 2.0 liter turbo four carrying a 250 hp rating.
 Consider it a WRX on the down low.

 Which it is.